Content from Read case data

 Questions

-• How to aggregate case data?
+- How to aggregate and summarise case data?

-• How to visualize aggregated data?
+- How to visualize aggregated data?

 Objectives

-• Simulate synthetic outbreak data
+- Simulate synthetic outbreak data

-• Convert linelist data to incidence
+- Convert linelist data into incidence over time

-• Create epidemic curves from incidence data
+- Create epidemic curves from incidence data

 Introduction

 In an analytic pipeline, exploratory data analysis (EDA) is an important step before formal modelling.
-EDA helps determine relationships between variables and summarize their main characteristics often by means of data visualization.
+EDA helps determine relationships between variables and summarize their main characteristics, often by means of data visualization.

-This episode focuses on EDA of outbreak data using a few essential R packages.
-A key aspect of EDA in epidemic analysis is identifying the relationship between time and the observed epidemic outcome, such as confirmed cases, hospitalizations, deaths, and recoveries across different locations and demographic factors, including gender, age, and more.
+This episode focuses on EDA of outbreak data using R packages.
+A key aspect of EDA in epidemic analysis is ‘person, place and time’.
+It is useful to identify how observed events - such as confirmed cases, hospitalizations, deaths, and recoveries - change over time, and how these vary across different locations and demographic factors, including gender, age, and more.

 R